iodigital-com/io-technology/data/blog/streamlining-deployment-and-scaling.md

 ## Terminology

-Before we go deeper into the technologies, lets start by giving a brief overview of each of them:
+Before we go deeper into the technologies, lets start by giving a brief overview and install them on our machine:

+### Docker

+[Docker](https://www.docker.com/why-docker/) is an open-source platform that enables developers to package applications and their dependencies into lightweight, self-contained units called containers.
+These containers can be easily deployed, run, and scaled across various environments, ensuring consistency and efficient resource utilization.

+If you don't already have a [docker desktop](https://docs.docker.com/desktop/install/windows-install/) running on your machine, it's a good idea to track our containers that will be created along this article.

 ### Kubernetes: Orchestrating Containerized Applications

-Kubernetes, often abbreviated as K8s, is an open-source container orchestration platform that simplifies the deployment, scaling, and management of containerized applications.
+[Kubernetes](https://kubernetes.io/docs/home/), often abbreviated as K8s, is an open-source container orchestration platform that simplifies the deployment, scaling, and management of containerized applications.
 It provides a highly flexible and robust infrastructure for automating the management of containers across a cluster of machines.
-Kubernetes offers features like automatic scaling, load balancing, self-healing, and rolling updates, ensuring high availability and fault tolerance.
+`Kubernetes` offers features like automatic scaling, load balancing, self-healing, and rolling updates, ensuring high availability and fault tolerance.

 #### Minikube